Saqibaqeel/protpolio/README.md

 # This is simple calculator i created
-using html css an java
+using html css an javaScript